kevin-mao/creative-embedded-systems/5-final-project/README.md

 I also needed to install [python-vlc](https://pypi.org/project/python-vlc/) to control VLC from python and [PySerial](https://pyserial.readthedocs.io/en/latest/) to read Serial data from ESP32.

+NOTE for the Google Cloud Vision API to work, you need to setup a google cloud project, download the service key and download it to this directory.
+You will then need to export the path to the service key as an environment variable "GOOGLE_APPLICATION_CREDENTIALS".

 ## Pictures and video
 [Video](https://youtu.be/ZUFFgDoTyWA) of demo.
 In this video, I first smile at the camera, and this triggers happy music to play.
 I then tilt the joystick down and press the button, which triggers